brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v12.md

 >
 > Three things follow. **(1) Time is emergent and geometric:** the twistor fiber over a point is its sphere of compatible complex structures, and time is *latitude* on that sphere, running from a distinguished complex structure to its conjugate. **(2) The anti-self-dual law is native:** the Penrose–Ward correspondence makes anti-self-dual solutions equivalent to holomorphic data on twistor space, and the Kerr metric becomes the real slice of a point mass displaced along a *complex worldline*. **(3) The surgery pays twice:** removing the two sections is what turns the fibers into cylinders *and* what permits a Lorentzian metric at all, since $\chi(\mathbb{CP}^3) = 4\neq0$ forbids one on the compact space.
 >
+> **Two reversions, in the interest of staying conservative.** Version 11's self-dual 2-form electromagnetism and its chirality-selective reading of the twin are both **set aside** (§XII.1).
+Electromagnetism returns to an ordinary Maxwell 1-form, and the twin returns to being **empty of matter**, as in every version before 11.
+Neither was forced; both were introduced to support a quantum-flavoured programme that this version does not pursue, and the incentive for them went with it.
+They remain coherent alternatives and can be restored if a later version needs them.
+>
-> **Carried unchanged from version 11.** The fermionic base and its involution; self-dual 2-form electromagnetism; the relational visible space; and every law, theorem and identity of the gravity base.
+> **Carried unchanged from version 11.** The fermionic base and its involution; every law, theorem and identity of the gravity base; the base-resolution principle.
 >
 > **Tags.** **[V]** verified by computation · **[T]** cited theorem · **[D]** derived here · **[S]** sketch · **[O]** open · **[R]** retired, with reason.